What are Porter’s Five Forces?

 Rivalry Among Existing Competitors

 The rivalry is the major determinant if you want to gauge the level of competition in an industry.
-Business rivalry is a classic phenomenon but the modern age has brought with its new dynamism.
+The business rivalry is a classic phenomenon but the modern age has brought with its new dynamism.
 Companies are now doing all they can to beat off their competitors.
 When there are numerous rivals, the market share for each firm becomes smaller and consequently, the firms battle it out to have the largest portion of the market.

 There are several factors that contribute intensify the level of rivalry in an industry and they include;